pymeasure/pymeasure/docs/dev/adding_instruments.rst

 .. note::
     Don't forget to update the instrument's :code:`name` attribute accordingly, by either supplying an appropriate argument (if available) during the :code:`super().__init__()` call, or by setting it anew below that call.

-Sometimes one only needs to add additional properties and methods.
+In some cases, one only needs to add additional properties and methods.
-Often, some of the already present properties/methods need to be completely replaced by defining them again in the derived class.
+In other cases, some of the already present properties/methods need to be completely replaced by defining them again in the derived class.
 Often, however, only some details need to be changed.
 This can be dealt with efficiently using dynamic properties.